How Coronavirus (COVID-19) affects Defaults and Statutory Demands?

 Creditor’s Statutory Demand for Payment of Debt

 Crucially, there is a strict 21 day deadline for compliance from the date of service.
+Whilst this is ordinarily 21 days from the date of service, where the date of service is on or after 25 March 2020, the deadline has temporarily been increased to 6 months from the date of service.
 Within that time, the company needs to:

 - pay the debt in full; or